 Migrate the data by right-clicking the schema or object you want to migrate in Oracle Metadata Explorer and selecting Migrate Data.
-Alternatively, you can select the Migrate Data tab.
+Or, you can select the Migrate Data tab.
 To migrate data for an entire database, select the check box next to the database name.
-To migrate data from individual tables, expand the database, expand Tables, and then select the check boxes next to the tables.
-To omit data from individual tables, clear the check boxes.
+To migrate data from individual tables, expand the database, expand Tables, and then select the checkboxes next to the tables.
+To omit data from individual tables, clear the checkboxes.

 Enter connection details for both Oracle and SQL Managed Instance.

 After the migration is completed, view the Data Migration Report.

 Connect to your instance of SQL Managed Instance by using SQL Server Management Studio, and validate the migration by reviewing the data and schema.

 Or, you can also use SQL Server Integration Services to perform the migration.
 To learn more, see:

 - Getting started with SQL Server Integration Services

 - SQL Server Integration Services for Azure and Hybrid Data Movement